RenatoBrandaoJr/Nova-Era-Modernize-V5/README.md

 ## Overview

 This project uses a Gulp-based build system to compile assets and serve the application locally.
-The main source code for the template is located within the `package/starterkit/src` directory.
+It contains two main working directories within the `package` folder:

+*   `package/starterkit`: Use this for building a **new application** based on the template or for **customizing the core framework**.
+*   `package/demos`: Use this to run the **pre-built demo applications** as shown in the official documentation.

 ## Technology Stack